-Pupil Premium is an additional grant given to students who are:
+Pupil Premium is an additional grant given to students who:

 The funding is used to support the students in the areas identified as requiring further support from the Raise Online report and Praising Stars (academy reporting system).

-We estimate being allocated approximately £270,378 for the academic year 2018- 2019.
-We receive this money in regular instalments and these funds are in addition to the main school budget (the General Annual Grant).
+We estimate being allocated approximately £317,767 for the academic year 2019 – 2020.
+We will receive this money in regular instalments and these funds are in addition to the main school budget (the General Annual Grant).

 Uniform has been provided for all students so that they are starting from the same point.
 This will continue in the future.
 Additional uniform is also provided to vulnerable students.
 Outwood Academy Brumby offers financial assistance for families and students wishing to attend school trips and excursions, this ensures that all students benefit from a variety of experiences designed to enhance life chances and removes what could be a financial barrier.

 Careers education is embedded in our ‘Life’ programme and is delivered to all students.
 We have a Careers office based in the Academy which is run by our independent and impartial brokered company Careers Inc, who can support and advise students on all aspects of Careers guidance.
 We also have our careers library located in the Impact Zone.
 Within the Careers library students can also find out about Sixth form and College courses as well as other pathways including Apprenticeships, traineeships and vocational routes and be supported with applications and CVs.
 Students requiring support for choosing their options in Year 9 or after Year 11 are provided with access to Careers interviews.
 Students and Parents / carers can also request interviews by contacting the relevant Learning Manager.
 Presentations have been given by motivational speakers working in industry and from other local services linked to apprenticeships and further education.